ahmadrezaM97/notes/notes/Fleeting Notes/GO method set.md

 1. if the receiver type is a `map`, `func` or `chan`, do NOT user a pointer to the. if the receiver is `slice` and the method doesn't reslice or reallocate the slice, do NOT use a pointer to it
-2. If the method needs to mutate the receiver, the receiver MUST be PONTER.
+2. If the method needs to mutate the receiver, the receiver MUST be POINTER.
 3. if the receiver is a struct that contains a `sync.Mutex` (or any similar) the receiver MUST be a pointer.
 4. if the receiver is a large `struct` or `arrar`, a pointer receiver is more efficient
 	1. How large is large?
 Assume it's equivalent to passing all its elements as argument to the method. if the feels too large. it's also too large for the receiver
-5. Can function or methods, either concurrently or when called from this method mutating the receiver?
-A value type creates a copy of the receiver when method is invoked
+5. if change must must be visible in the original receiver -> user pointer
+6. if the receiver is a struct, array or slice and any of it's elements is a pointer to something that might be mutating, prefer a pointer receiver, as it will make the intention clearer to reader
+7. if the receiver is a small array or struct that is naturally a value type( like time.Time) with no mutable fields and no pointer, or us just a simple basic type such as `int`  or `string`, a value receiver is makes sense.
+	1. Do not choose a value receiver type for this reason without profiling first.
+8. DO not mix receiver types, choose either pointer or struct types for all available methods
+9. when is doubt -> pointer
 _____
 ##### References
 1. [go FAQ](https://go.dev/doc/faq#different_method_sets)